VaultOfDiscordia/TheGreatCoderr/README.md

-- 👋 Hi, I’m @TheGreatCoderr
+- Hello, my name is Tilt.
-- 👀 I’m interested in ...
-Making Revolutionary Codes To Change The World,Making Games As Well
+- Until further notice, I probably won't be posting anything here.
-- 🌱 I’m currently learning ...
-Making Advanced Projects
+- I used to linger and act like I was special here when I was younger.
-- 💞️ I’m looking to collaborate on ...
-Hmmmm,I Dont Really Know.For One,Im Not A Professional So Yeah T-T
+- So, until I can tell what I'm doing, I won't be highly active.
-- 📫 How to reach me ...
-Probably My Email.
+- Thanks.

 <!---
-TheGreatCoderr/TheGreatCoderr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+VaultOfDiscordia/VaultOfDiscordia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->